Date of Easter: History

 The earliest known Roman tables were devised in 222 by Hippolytus of Rome based on eight-year cycles.
 Then 84-year tables were introduced in Rome by Augustalis near the end of the 3rd century.
 Although a process based on the 19-year Metonic cycle was first proposed by Bishop Anatolius of Laodicea around 277, the concept did not fully take hold until the Alexandrian method became authoritative in the late 4th century.

 The Alexandrian computus was converted from the Alexandrian calendar into the Julian calendar in Alexandria around 440, which resulted in a Paschal table (attributed to pope Cyril of Alexandria) covering the years 437 to 531.
-This Paschal table was the source which inspired Dionysius Exiguus, who worked in Rome from about 500 to about 540, to construct a continuation of it in the form of his famous Paschal table covering the years 532 to 616.
+This Paschal table was the source that inspired Dionysius Exiguus, who worked in Rome from about 500 to about 540, to construct a continuation of it in the form of his famous Paschal table covering the years 532 to 616.
 Dionysius introduced the Christian Era (counting years from the Incarnation of Christ) by publishing this new Easter table in 525.

 A modified 84-year cycle was adopted in Rome during the first half of the 4th century.
 Victorius of Aquitaine tried to adapt the Alexandrian method to Roman rules in 457 in the form of a 532-year table, but he introduced serious errors.
 These Victorian tables were used in Gaul (now France) and Spain until they were displaced by Dionysian tables at the end of the 8th century.

 The tables of Dionysius and Victorius conflicted with those traditionally used in the British Isles.
 The British tables used an 84-year cycle, but an error made the full moons fall progressively too early.
 The discrepancy led to a report that Queen Eanflæd, on the Dionysian system – fasted on her Palm Sunday while her husband Oswiu, king of Northumbria, feasted on his Easter Sunday.

 As a result of the Irish Synod of Magh-Lene in 630, the southern Irish began to use the Dionysian tables, and the northern English followed suit after the Synod of Whitby in 664.

 The Dionysian reckoning was fully described by Bede in 725.
 It may have been adopted by Charlemagne for the Frankish Church as early as 782 from Alcuin, a follower of Bede.
 The Dionysian/Bedan computus remained in use in western Europe until the Gregorian calendar reform, and remains in use in most Eastern Churches, including the vast majority of Eastern Orthodox Churches and Non-Chalcedonian Churches.
 The only Eastern Orthodox church which does not follow the system is the Finnish Orthodox Church, which uses the Gregorian.

 Having deviated from the Alexandrians during the 6th century, churches beyond the eastern frontier of the former Byzantine Empire, including the Assyrian Church of the East, now celebrate Easter on different dates from Eastern Orthodox Churches four times every 532 years.